Vincent-VD/Procedural-Dungeon-Generation/README.md

 Now that I have edges that connect my rooms, all that's left is to actually connect them.
 The way I did this is pretty simply and straightforward: I calculate my corner point and start creating tiles until I either reach said corner point, or collide with the other room.

 ## Future work
-This implementaion is far from perfect (please don't use this as-is in any project!), but I plan on improving on this as time goes on, improvming my graph so the rooms connect better, adding collision to the walls, rooms, corridors, so it can be turned into something playable.
+This implementation is far from perfect (please don't use this as-is in any project!), but I plan on improving on this as time goes on.
+Improving my graph so the rooms connect better, adding collision to the walls, rooms, corridors, so it can be turned into something playable.
 This was my first venture into the realm of procedural generation, a topic I am very interested in, so I want to do more in this field in the future.